The Waterberg mine is located in the Bushveld Igneous complex, approximately 85km north of Mokopane town in Limpopo Province, South Africa.

 An independent pre-feasibility study (PFS) of the project was completed in October 2016, while the preliminary economic assessment was released in February 2014.
-The project is now advancing to the feasibility study stage, following which a mining right application will be filed in 2017.
+The mining right application for the Waterberg project was filed in September 2018.

-The estimated capital required till achievement of full production is $1.06bn, which includes $67m in contingencies.
+The estimated capital required until achievement of full production is $1.06bn, which includes $67m in contingencies.
 The project is anticipated to create 3,361 new highly trained jobs in the region.

 Waterberg mine geology and mineralisation

 The Waterberg mine is situated close to the Northern Limb of the Bushveld complex in the Kaapvaal Craton, which is famous for mafic/ultramafic layered intrusions.
-The complex, regarded as the biggest known source for PGM metals, hosts several layers of rich PGM metals, chromium and vanadium.
+Regarded as the biggest known source for PGM metals, the complex hosts several layers of rich PGM metals, chromium and vanadium.

 Geology at the project site mainly comprises Bushveld main zone gabbros, gabbronorites, norites, pyroxenites and anorthositic rock types.